LightCoil/PseudoCore/README.md

 - Write unit tests for new functionality when possible.

 ## License
-This project is licensed under the GNU 3 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL 3 License - see the [LICENSE](LICENSE) file for details.